ulmenhaus/env/lib/py/functionals/README.md

 Create a virtual environment with python3 and install nose and flake8 (I should put dependencies in a requirements.txt file)

 ## testing
+Run "run_tests.sh" (I should consider using tox or something that can test in multiple environments)

 ## Potential Additions